The Caird Library and Archive at the National Maritime Museum subscribes to a range of electronic resources to assist you in your research.

 - Images of the passenger lists are available to view, download and print.

-The National Archives' (TNA’s) Discovery enables the searching and full-text downloading of TNA's large collection of digitised public records.
+The National Archives’ Discovery The National Archives' (TNA’s) Discovery portal to their catalogue enables the searching and full-text downloading of TNA's large collection of digitised public records.
 It is a vital family history resource, and is especially helpful for seaman’s service records and wills.
 There is an extensive collection of naval records available.

 The collection also includes the selected wills of well-known historical figures such as Horatio, Lord Nelson and Sir Francis Drake.
 A variety of First World War records, including war diaries (containing operations reports, intelligence summaries and other material), medal index cards (giving information on military personnel and their medal entitlements) and service records are also available.